-If fire is not an option for you, I recommend purchasing camping grills.
-They use propane to run, which you can purchase at the Coleman Factory Outlet, or Walmart.
-You can still cook meals and things would run pretty smoothly during a time which would normally cause a lot of stress.
+If a fire is not an option for you, I recommend purchasing camping grills.
+They use propane to run, which you can purchase at the Coleman Factory Outlet or Walmart.
+You can still cook meals and things would run pretty smoothly during a time that would normally cause a lot of stress.
 It’s like an unexpected camping trip!

 72 Hour Kits

 We all have them, and they do need to be protected!
 Do you have a fireproof safe?
 Do you have multiple copies in different areas?
-Maybe even in your 72 hour kit?
+Maybe even in your 72-hour kit?
 A great idea I have seen is creating your own Emergency notebook.
-You compile all of your important papers in one notebook: social security cards, birth certificates, marriage license, medical records, etc. You can then store this notebook in your fireproof safe.
-When the time comes to leave quickly you can grab the entire notebook, throw it in your 72 hour kit and be on your way.
+You compile all of your important papers in one notebook: social security cards, birth certificates, marriage licenses, medical records, etc. You can then store this notebook in your fireproof safe.
+When the time comes to leave quickly you can grab the entire notebook, throw it in your 72-hour kit and be on your way.
 Pinterest has some amazing ideas!
 I highly recommend creating an Emergency Prep board and pinning some ideas and get started.